solaunar/p5js-game/README.md

 ### *Special credit and a huge thank you must be given to Ms **Ana Lleshi** for a complete clean-up and refactoring of our code.*

-# Issues & Overcoming them
+# Issues and Overcoming them
 This section is devoted to challenges we came across during the development of this project and how we ended up facing them ...or in some cases embracing them.

 ## Non-Looping Animation